Wodajo/Linux/cli/system info.md

 `hostnamectl` - kernel, hostname, architecture, OS info (looks nicer than uname imo) `ps aux` == `ps -ef` - print all processes on the system

-to find out you shell:
+to find out your shell:
 `ps -p $$`
 `-p` PID option, `$` returns the PID of current process (shell)

 `find / -perm /u=s,g=s -type f 2> /dev/null`
 `/u=s,g=s` any of these bits set -> find all files with `SUID` or `SGID`

 #### Files
 `/etc/hostname` - machine hostname